zkemail/relayer-utils/CODING_GUIDELINES.md

         ```
 - **Function Length**: Aim to keep functions short and focused.
 If a function is too long, consider breaking it up into smaller functions.
 - **Code Duplication**: Avoid duplicating code.
 If you find yourself copying and pasting code, consider refactoring it into a shared function or module.
+- **No warnings**: Ensure that your code compiles without warnings.
+Fix any warnings before committing.

 ## 2. Naming Conventions